CIME 2025: What the first intraocular lens can teach modern optometrists

 Video

-At the Controversies in Modern Eye Care (CIME) meeting in Los Angeles, California, Robert Maloney, MD, MA, shone a spotlight on a historical event that continues to shape the field: the first implantation of an intraocular lens (IOL) by Sir Harold Ridley in 1950.
+At the Controversies in Modern Eye Care (CIME) meeting in Los Angeles, California, Robert Maloney, MD, MA, shone a spotlight on a historic event that continues to shape the field: the first implantation of an IOL by Sir Harold Ridley in 1950.
 While hailed today as a foundational innovation in cataract surgery, Ridley’s groundbreaking work was initially met with hostility, skepticism, and ethical concern.
 His experience serves as a compelling reminder to optometrists that innovation often walks a tightrope between risk and reward.

 The controversy behind the invention